cs1171/CompSec-Project-2/cs4351/README.md

 your report.

 Report

 In your report, include the following.
-If we request a le, attach the le and include the file names in the report document.
+If we request a file, attach the file and include the file names in the report document.
 Part 1
- Public and Private keys you generated.
+ Public and Private keys you generated.
- The encryption of a string containing your name and current date.
+ The encryption of a string containing your name and current date.
- The answer to the question about Base64 encoding.
+ The answer to the question about Base64 encoding.
 Part 2
- The certificates you generated.
+ The certificates you generated.
 Part 3
- Screenshot of running a program that veried your certicate.
+ Screenshot of running a program that veried your certicate.
 Part 4
- Screenshot of running your MultiEchoserver and EchoClient success- fully (in any configuration.)
+ Screenshot of running your MultiEchoserver and EchoClient success- fully (in any configuration.)
- Describe your experiments and the results of communicating with a virtual machine.
+ Describe your experiments and the results of communicating with a virtual machine.
 Part 5
- Include the modified programs that encrypt communications in both directions.
+ Include the modified programs that encrypt communications in both directions.
 Part 6
- Include your client and server programs and any other les or programs necessary to run your programs.
+ Include your client and server programs and any other les or programs necessary to run your programs.
- Include a screenshot of your programs running.
+ Include a screenshot of your programs running.
 Part 7
- Include the
+ Include the
 ag that witnesses your success.
 Feedback
 Include the answer to the following.
- Give us some feedback about this assignment.
+ Give us some feedback about this assignment.
 How easy was it, whether you encountered any challenge, what you learned, do you think it was useful, and/or suggestions for future years.
- If you worked in a group of 2, who did you work with, explain your group dynamic, whether you worked physically together or communi- cated in other ways, whether you separated the work, and generally the contribution of each.
+ If you worked in a group of 2, who did you work with, explain your group dynamic, whether you worked physically together or communi- cated in other ways, whether you separated the work, and generally the contribution of each.
 If you work in a group of 2, each must turn